 “With this type of 3D image, we can measure the depth of the laser engraving to ensure that the substrate is not perforated or compromised.
-The laser had a foaming effect on the NatureFlex films, that led to an increase in the film thickness in the irradiated areas by approximately 11.5 micrometres.”
+The laser had a foaming effect on the NatureFlex films, that led to an increase in the film thickness in the irradiated areas by approximately 11.5 micrometers.”

 The microscopic imagery determined that no structural damage was inflicted upon the film – even in places where the vectors of individual letters or numbers met (for example, in the overlapping curves of the B in the image above), which would have been subjected to the highest amount of laser power.

-In addition to the 3D microscopic imagery, the samples were also analysed using FT-IR spectroscopy to determine whether the laser coding resulted in any chemical additions to the material.
+In addition to the 3D microscopic imagery, the samples were also analyzed using FT-IR spectroscopy to determine whether the laser coding resulted in any chemical additions to the material.
 Samples of uncoded and coded NatureFlex film were subjected to different infrared wavelengths, and the results of the two samples were compared.

 The chart above shows the results of the infrared imaging.

 “Here, we have two curves, the curve in red is the uncoded material, and the curve in blue is the coded material.
 You can see the number of peaks and the overall shape of these curves is the same, which indicates that the laser coding process did not generate any additional chemistry within the material,” says Stadler.
 “From these tests, we can certify that the code on the material is the result of a physical change in the material and not a chemical change.
 The material itself is the same.”